A Look at the Role of a Physician Liaison

 Not all physician liaisons have the responsibility of social media marketing, but many do.

-The reason a physician liaison might be charged with the management of social media this is because of their familiarity with social media marketing and the in-depth knowledge of the patient experience and medical practice.
+The reason a physician liaison might be charged with the management of social media is because of their familiarity with social media marketing and the in-depth knowledge of the patient experience and medical practice.

 A role of a physician liaison is to serve as marketing director.

 A physician liaison may be charged to lead all marketing initiatives for their medical practice and physicians.
 Hospital physician liaisons (for the most part) do not have this responsibility, but private practice physician liaisons often do.